About Bangkok

 Local Payment Customs and Tipping Practices:

-- Tipping is not mandatory but appreciated, rounding up the bill is common.
+- Tipping is not mandatory but appreciated, especially in upscale restaurants and for exceptional service.

-- Tourist Scams: Be wary of overpriced tours and scams, always confirm prices beforehand.
+- Tourist Scams: Be cautious of overpriced tours and scams targeting tourists.

 Local Tips & Insights